awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/lambda/README.md

-# TypeScript environment for AWS Lambda examples
+# TypeScript environment for Amazon Lambda examples
-Environment for AWS SDK for JavaScript version 3 (v3) AWS Lambda tutorial.
+This is a workspace where you can find working AWS SDK for JavaScript v3 Amazon Lambda examples.

 The [preview version of the AWS SDK for JavaScript v3](https://github.com/aws/aws-sdk-js-v3) is available.

 Once it's released, see the [AWS documentation for this tutorial](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/using-lambda-functions.html) for the topic containing these examples.

-AWS Lambda lets you run code without provisioning or managing servers.
+Amazon Lambda lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume.

 This is a workspace where you can find working AWS SDK for JavaScript v3 Lambda examples.